Page Content

 Working on Campus

-Some universities allow students to work part-time on their campus against a reasonable salary.
-Such work may or not be academically related, but the money earned from it can certainly meet some educational expenses.
+Some universities allow students to work part-time on campus for a reasonable salary.
+Such work may or may not be academically related, but the money earned from it can certainly meet some educational expenses.

 Student Loans

-Student Loans are funds that are borrowed on interest from the federal government, banks, or private organizations, to help pay for education.
+Student Loans are funds borrowed on interest from the federal government, banks, or private organizations to help pay for education.
 Students should note that irregular, delayed, defaulted payments can compound interest and add to student debt.

 FAFSA